EPFL-Center-for-Imaging/splinebox/docs/index.rst

 .. raw:: html

   <p style="margin-top: 3em">
-    For additional examples comparing splinebox to scipy check out our example gallery.
+    For additional examples comparing SplineBox to SciPy check out our example gallery.
     <br>
     <a href="./auto_examples/index.html">See examples →</a>
   </p>